 Wearing a uniform at work can be a great leveller.
 As many incredibly successful entrepreneurs have stated, wearing something plain, simple and consistent (such as Mark Zuckerburgs famed preference for grey t-shirts) helps focus the mind on the work at hand, rather than being gripped by choice and unnecessary decision making early in the day before you can contemplate any of the big stuff.
 Indeed, uniforms remove the burden of deciding what to wear in the morning.
 A practical step, for sure.

 In general people tend to work best in the type of clothes that go with their job, and that is determined by the nature of the work.
 Uniforms at work can be designed to suit the specific type of labour, making them a practical, safe and most comfortable choice.
 Of course, the type of workwear an employer chooses should match with the type of weather and conditions of the workplace.
 In the case of hot and humid conditions, for instance, a cool, breathable ensemble works best.
 For a colder environment, synthetic, warm fabric is more suitable.
-If you’re looking for help with uniform design, get inspiration from the good guys over at blaklader clothing.
+The guys from blaklader clothing can help you design custom workwear that suits your work needs.

 IT GETS YOU IN THE MOOD TO WORK